What you'll need

 - Open the navigation menu again, and click SIGHTS to view the second page (the other menu items are dummy links).

-So that's what you'll be building with Dreamweaver CC 2015 throughout this series.
+So that's what you'll be building with Dreamweaver 2015 throughout this series.
 In the process, you'll learn how to do the following:

 - Define a site in Dreamweaver